-- Using Tongs, carefully remove the yarn and run under cold water in the sink until cool.
-The water should run clear and the dye should hold in the yarn.
+- Using Tongs, carefully remove the yarn and run it under cold water in the sink until cool.
+The water should run clear, and the dye should hold in the yarn.

-- Lightly squeeze the water out of the yarn and set to dry.
-While we were somewhat cavalier about this and just hung it over the counter to dry, you may decide that you want a bucket or drying rack or towel you don’t care about to provide a safe drying space for your yarn.
-Try not to over wring-out your yarn to speed up drying as it can fray your yarn a bit.
+- Lightly squeeze the water out of the yarn and set it to dry.
+While we were somewhat cavalier about this and just hung it over the counter to dry, you may want a bucket, drying rack, or towel you don’t care about to provide a safe drying space for your yarn.
+Also, try not to wring out your yarn over to speed up drying, as it can fray your yarn a bit.

-What was most astounding about this was there was very little mess to clean up because the dye holds in the yarn so well.
-It was easy and didn’t require chemicals or special equipment, just normal kitchen pots were fine and because it’s food safe, everything works out.
+What was most astounding about this was there was very little mess to clean up because the dye held in the yarn so well.
+It was easy and didn’t require chemicals or special equipment, just ordinary kitchen pots were fine, and everything worked out because it was food safe.

 If you’re wondering what I think you’re wondering, yes, the yarn does smell like Kool-Aid.
-The smell will fade with time so you’ll not be stuck with a Berry-Blaster, Wild Wild Watermelon shawl or socks.
-Kool-Aid is also Sugar-Free so the yarn is not sticky at all after dyeing.
+The smell will fade, so you’ll not be stuck with a Berry-Blaster, Wild Wild Watermelon shawl, or socks.
+Kool-Aid is also Sugar-Free, so the yarn is not sticky after dyeing.
 Each flavor of Kool-Aid has different ingredients, so be sure to check the ingredients list if you have food allergies, just to be safe.

-- We’d recommend that you wash your yarn and any projects you make with it by hand with cool water.
+- We recommend washing your yarn and any projects you make with it with cool water.
 Soap is likely to speed up any natural fading of colors.
 Be gentle with it.